 I am profoundly honoured to serve as a UNICEF representative, and I compete with redoubled zeal knowing that I ride not only for my country, but also for the emancipation of children from exploitative labour and from the scourge of AIDS.

-Canada's Movement for Ethical Sport Click logo for True Sport
+Emblem of Canada's Equestrian Teams Click for True Sport

 Although tent pegging is a less celebrated sport in Canada than in Old World nations, the sword and lance do sometimes penetrate the public consciousness in this hemisphere.